-An employee's immediate family shall be defined as spouse, domestic partner (as defined by the Benefit Review Committee), parents, spouse's parents, domestic partner parents, children, brother, sister, grandparents (of either employee or spouse), grandchildren, sister-in-law and brother-in-law.
+An employee's immediate family shall be defined as spouse, domestic partner (as defined by the Benefit Review Committee), parents, spouse's parents, domestic partner parents, children, brother, sister, grandparents (of either employee or spouse), grandchildren, sister-in-law and brother-in-law, or other family members as defined by state or federal law.
 Stepchildren, stepparents, or children of domestic partner residing with the employee, shall be included in the definition of immediate family.
 Sick leave may also be used as approved by the Department Director or designee, in the event of an illness of a member of the employee's household who lives in the actual home of the employee but who is not included in the relationships outlined above.